Pelaw: Education

 Pelaw is served by one primary school, St. Alban's Catholic Primary School.
 In June 2017, the school was rated Good by Ofsted.
 Nearby primary schools include Bill Quay Primary School in Bill Quay, The Drive Community Primary School in Heworth, and Wardley Primary School and White Mere Community Primary School in Wardley.

 In terms of secondary education, Pelaw is located within the catchment area for Heworth Grange School in Leam Lane.
 An inspection carried out by Ofsted in January 2017 deemed the school to be Inadequate.
 St. Alban's Catholic Primary School also acts as a feeder school for Cardinal Hume Catholic School in Wrekenton, rated "outstanding" by Ofsted in January 2014, as well as St. Joseph's Catholic Academy in Hebburn, which was rated "requires improvement" by Ofsted in January 2019.

 Governance

 Pelaw and Heworth is a local council ward in the Metropolitan Borough of Gateshead.
 This ward covers an area of around 1.3 mi2 and has a population of 9,100.
 As of July 2025, the ward is served by three councillors: Ian Patterson, John Paul Dilston and Amanda Wintcher.
-Pelaw is located within the parliamentary constituency of Jarrow.
+Pelaw was located within the parliamentary constituency of Jarrow.
 Between 2019-2024, the constituency was served by Kate Osborne after which the constituency ceased to exist.